LEARNAcademy/syllabus/rails_fullstack/fullstack.md

 ### Stretch Challenges
 - As a user, I can delete my blog post.
 - As a user, I can update my blog post.
+- As a developer, I can ensure that all blog posts have titles and content for each post.
+- As a developer, I can ensure that all blog post titles are unique.
+- As a developer, I can ensure that blog post titles are at least 10 characters.

 [ Go to next lesson: Rails Strong Parameters ](./strong_parameters.md)